 Why is that?
 Because they help prisoners with rehabilitation programs, so once they re-enter society they are equipped to deal with everyday stressors.
 They are treated with humanity and compassion, they’re not simply punished for the crime committed.
 Sure, they have to pay for their mistake, but not by being put away and throwing away the key.

 Hence, they are given a second chance at becoming productive members of society.
 Which is proven time and time again that it works.
 So why doesn’t every country abide by those same methods?
-Hard to say, but there are probably many factors that influence the way a country deals with its justice system, but they should all take an example from Scandinavia.
+Hard to say, but there are probably many factors that influence the way a country deals with its justice system, they should all take an example from Scandinavia.

-2. Relationships are complicated and never static.
+2. Food for Thought: Relationships are complicated and never static.

 photo credit: vjapratama from Pexels